LLNL/sundials/doc/shared/sunheuristics/SUNHeuristics_Description.rst

 .. c:function:: int SUNHeuristicsConvFail(SUNHeuristics H, realtype hcur, realtype *hconstr)

    Function to apply constraints following a step with an algebraic solver convergence failure.
-The return value is an integer flag denoting success/failure of the routine (see :numref:`SUNHeuristics.Description.errorCodes`).

-   Arguments:
+   :param H:  the heuristics object.

-   * *H* -- the heuristics object.
+   :param hcur:  the step size that led to the convergence failure.
-   * *hcur* -- the step size that led to the convergence failure.
+   :param hconstr: (output)  pointer to the constrained step size.
-   * *hconstr* (output) -- pointer to the constrained step size.
+   :return: error code indicating success failure  (see :numref:`SUNHeuristics.Description.errorCodes`).

    Usage: